 If you get into an accident caused by a drunk driver, you may be eligible to receive compensation.
-Learn about DUI accidents and the function of Columbus OH DUI accident lawyers.
+Learn about DUI accidents and the function of Columbus DUI accident lawyers.

 There are several factors, actions, and inactions that can lead to a car accident.
 One of them is driving under the influence of alcohol or drugs.
 Drunk driving accidents are quite common in Columbus, Ohio, and other parts of the United States.
-According to the Centers for Disease Control and Prevention (CDC), 29 people in the United States die in motor vehicle crashes that involve an alcohol-impaired driver every day.
-This is one death every 50 minutes.
-In addition, the annual cost of alcohol-related crashes totals more than $44 billion.
+The annual cost of alcohol-related crashes in the country totals more than $44 billion.

 The frequency of drunk driving accidents makes drunk drivers a threat to the safety of other road users.
 Thankfully, when a drunk driver causes a traffic collision, there are consequences.
 These consequences are both criminal and civil.
 The civil liability of an impaired driver entails paying compensation to the accident victim.

 To get adequate compensation, accident victims may be able to get legal representation from a drunk driving accident lawyer.
-At Babin Law, our attorneys have helped victims of drunk driving accidents get justice.
-If we're able to take on your case, we'll work hard to try to get the maximum compensation you're entitled to.
+At Babin Law, LLC, our attorneys have helped victims of drunk driving accidents get justice.
+If we’re able to take on your case, we’ll work hard to try to get the maximum compensation you’re entitled to.

-What Amounts to Driving Under the Influence in Columbus, Ohio?
+What Amounts to Driving Under the Influence in Columbus?

 Driving under the influence of alcohol claims thousands of lives.
 In 2019, 10,142 fatalities were resulting from motor vehicle accidents involving impaired driving.
 Under Ohio OVI (operating a vehicle impaired) law, drivers face drunk driving charges if they have more than 0.08% blood alcohol content.
 This legal limit is for adults above the age of 21.
 Ohio has a zero-tolerance rule for underage drivers; teen drivers must keep their BAC below 0.02%.